-You can view files in Flash memory and see information about the files.
+You can view files in flash memory and see information about files as follows:

-To view the files in Flash memory, enter the following command: hostname# dir [flash: | disk0: | disk1:]
+• To view files in flash memory, enter the following command:

+'''

+hostname# dir [flash: | disk0: | disk1:]

+'''

-The flash: keyword represents the internal Flash memory on the PIX 500 series security appliance.
-You can enter flash: or disk0: for the internal Flash memory on the ASA 5500 series adaptive security appliance.
-The disk1: keyword represents the external Flash memory on the ASA.
-The internal Flash memory is the default.
+You can enter flash: or disk0: for the internal flash memory on the ASA 5500 series adaptive security appliance.
+The disk1: keyword represents the external flash memory on the adaptive security appliance.
+The internal flash memory is the default.